nakulsapkal/tweeter/README.md

 the char counter when depleted then color doesn't change back to normal also the counting is bit bugged for first backkey press.

+passing the ajax function  hardcoded urla and method

+nanananakakakjsjsjdhdhdhfgfgfgyayayhahahisisiododoklfkfkkakajjajajhshshjdjdjkkgkjfjfjhdhdhgsgsgfafafgdgsggsgsgsgsgssgsggsgsgsgsgssggsgsgsgs